xpfo-go/WhisperServer/README.md

      -F "temperature=0.2"
 ```

+## About

+This project provides a local backend service for real-time speech transcription using [whisper.cpp](https://github.com/ggerganov/whisper.cpp), optimized for consumer-grade GPUs and fully offline usage.

-## Included Projects
+### Included Projects

-This repo includes the full source of [whisper.cpp](https://github.com/ggerganov/whisper.cpp) under the `whisper.cpp/` directory, for ease of build and deployment.
+This repository includes the full source of [whisper.cpp](https://github.com/ggerganov/whisper.cpp) under the `whisper.cpp/` directory for ease of build and deployment.
-License and attribution remain under their original terms.
+All code from `whisper.cpp` is used under its original license and remains attributed to its original authors.

+This project is also a modified and extended version of [Zackriya-Solutions/meeting-minutes](https://github.com/Zackriya-Solutions/meeting-minutes).
+We have adapted and restructured parts of that project to better support real-time local transcription via a C++ backend and consumer-grade GPUs.

+We gratefully acknowledge the work of both upstream projects.